The Dilemma – Backpacks, Duffel Bags or Rolling backpacks?

 From the wheeled backpacks I was able to put my hands on I’d crown this the best of the rolling backpacks.
 The price is a bit hard to swallow, but those who know me know I don’t mind paying up for a quality piece of kit… From what i’ve seen this rolling backpack will with me for quite some time!

 If you’re thinking of changing up your travel game a backpack with wheels could be just what you’re looking for.
-A classy looking roller in the streets but a go anywhere pack in the sheets, rolling backpacks offer the best of both worlds however it suits you.
+A classy looking roller in the streets but a go anywhere pack in the sheets, rolling backpacks offer the best of both worlds however it suits you (or the traveller in your life you need the perfect travel gift for)

 Keep in mind the items we discussed earlier and check out the rolling backpacks we showed here when shopping for your own.
 As always, be sure to see, touch and try on your new backpack with wheels before shelling out hard earned cash!